-Centralina Regional Council is a public authority which is governed by a Board of Delegates composed of 55 elected officials.
+Reporting Entity - Centralina Regional Council is a public authority which is governed by a Board of Delegates composed of 64 elected officials.

-As required by generally accepted accounting principles, these financial statements present Centralina and its component units, as legally separate entities for which Centralina is financially accountable.
+As required by U.S. GAAP, these financial statements present Centralina and its component units, as legally separate entities for which Centralina is financially accountable.
 The Centralina Workforce Development Consortium, a discretely presented component unit, is reported in a separate column in Centralina's financial statements in order to emphasize that it is legally separate from Centralina.
-Centralina Foundation, Inc., Centralina Economic Development Commission, Inc., and Centralina Connection, Inc. are presented as blended component units.
+Centralina Foundation, Inc.; Centralina Economic Development Commission, Inc.; and Centralina Connection, Inc. are presented as blended component units.
 The blended presentation method presents component units as a department of Centralina and offers no separate presentation as with the discrete method.

-Centralina Workforce Development Consortium

-Centralina does not appoint the governing board of the Centralina Workforce Development Consortium (the "Consortium"); however, the seven members of the Consortium are members of Centralina.
+Centralina Workforce Development Consortium - Centralina does not appoint the governing board of the Centralina Workforce Development Consortium (the "Consortium"); however, the seven members of the Consortium are members of Centralina.
+The Consortium is a discretely presented component unit which is reported separately within Centralina's financial statements to emphasize that it is legally separate from the primary government.
+Centralina is financially accountable for the Consortium.
 Centralina provides all managerial and accounting functions for the Consortium under an administrative agreement, which includes the preparation and adoption of budgets.
 Title to all assets and liabilities of the Consortium are held by Centralina.
 If the Consortium were to dissolve, all assets and liabilities of the Consortium would revert back to Centralina.
 Also, the Consortium is for the benefit of the residents of seven of the nine counties comprising the geographic area served by Centralina.
 The Consortium does not issue separate financial statements.

-Centralina Foundation, Inc.

-Centralina Foundation, Inc. (the "Foundation") is a North Carolina nonprofit corporation that promotes improved health and welfare through innovative, collaborative, and inclusive community-based programs directly impacting people and communities in the southern piedmont region of North Carolina.
-The governing board of the Foundation includes nine Trustees, five of which are the officers and Executive Director of Centralina.
+Centralina Foundation, Inc. - Centralina Foundation, Inc. (the "Foundation") is a North Carolina nonprofit corporation that promotes improved health and welfare through innovative, collaborative, and inclusive community-based programs directly impacting people and communities in the southern piedmont region of North Carolina.
+The governing board of the Foundation includes nine trustees, five of which are the officers and Executive Director of Centralina.
 The other four are elected by the Board of Trustees and include civic leaders from many walks of life.
-The Foundation contracts with Centralina for provision of its administrative support and fiscal management, and does not issue separate financial statements.
+The Foundation contracts with Centralina for provision of its administrative support and fiscal management and does not issue separate financial statements.

-Centralina Economic Development Commission, Inc.

-The governing board of Centralina Economic Development Commission, Inc. (the "Commission") is appointed by the Executive Committee of Centralina.
-The Commission is a nonprofit corporation organized to facilitate, plan, and coordinate innovative regional economic development, promote new and effective thinking and action, including federal, state, and local legislation and to facilitate regional economic development in and around the southern piedmont region of North Carolina.
+Centralina Economic Development Commission, Inc. - The governing board of Centralina Economic Development Commission, Inc. (the "Commission") is appointed by the Executive Committee of Centralina.
+The Commission is a nonprofit corporation organized to facilitate; plan; and coordinate innovative regional economic development, promote new and effective thinking and action, including federal, state, and local legislation; and to facilitate regional economic development in and around the southern piedmont region of North Carolina.
 The Commission does not issue separate financial statements.

-Centralina Connection, Inc.

-The governing board of Centralina Connection, Inc. is appointed by its nominating committee.
-Centralina Connection is a nonprofit corporation organized to coordinate and work with volunteers and funding streams to promote independence by offering transportation services to and engagement of primarily older adults, persons with disabilities and veterans, and to provide access to resources in the community through collaborating with existing agents.
+Centralina Connection, Inc. - The governing board of Centralina Connection, Inc. is appointed by its nominating committee.
+Centralina Connection is a nonprofit corporation organized to coordinate and work with volunteers and funding streams to promote independence by offering transportation services to and engagement of primarily older adults, persons with disabilities, and veterans, and to provide access to resources in the community through collaborating with existing agents.
 Centralina Connection does not issue separate financial statements.